marcoms/btcwatch/README.md

 ### Install btcwatch ###

-Install (as root) either normally, or as a stripped binary (the latter will only strip the normal build):
+Install (as root) either normally, or as a stripped binary:

 	# make install